-Project Tiger in India is a wildlife protection movement started in 1972 to guard the Royal Bengal Tigers.
+Project Tiger in India is a wildlife protection movement started in 1973 to guard the Royal Bengal Tigers.
 The project Tiger targets at tiger protection in particularly comprised tiger reserves of different areas throughout India.
 Project Tiger strives to uphold a feasible population of this protection, dependent species in their usual environment.

 But, in 2008 census conducted by Government of India exposed that the population of tiger had come down to 1,411, after that the Government of India has promised US $153 million as additional fund project tiger and made a Tiger Protection Force to fight with the poachers and also fund the rearrangement of approximately 200,000 people living in the village to reduce human-tiger contact.

 India is home to 70 percent of tigers in the world.
-In 2006, there were 1,411 tigers which increased to 1,706 in 2011 and 2,226 in 2014.
-India have a suitable climate to live tiger.
+In 2006, there were 1,411 tigers which increased to 1,706 in 2011 and 2,226 in 2014, 3890 in 2016, and now in the next tiger census 2018, the number will be around 5000 tigers in India.
+India has a suitable climate to live tiger.

 - Ensures a viable population of tigers in India by conserving them.

 - Limit the number of factors that result in the reduction of the population of tigers.

 The tiger project in India is governed by the Indian government and Indian government create an individual department that is maintained by them.